-Sydney, is a beautiful city and I am proud to be a true Sydney-sider.
-I was born in the northern beaches and whilst I have lived outside of Australia for a long time I'm now based in the eastern suburbs of Sydney - not far from Bondi Beach - and I'm still in awe of Sydney's natural beauty.
+Sydney, is a beautiful city and I'm proud to be a Sydneysider.
+I was born in the northern beaches and whilst I have lived outside of Australia for a long time I'm now based in the eastern suburbs of Sydney - a few beaches down from Bondi in beautiful Coogee and I'm still in awe of Sydney's natural beauty.

 There are few harbour cities in the world that are as stunning as Sydney with the iconic Opera House, Harbour Bridge and Bondi Beach.
-However there are many other local delights that Sydney-siders do each and every day and I wanted to share some local insights with you to help make your visit to Australia even more memorable.
+However there are many other local delights in Sydney and I wanted to share some local insights with you to help make your trip to Australia even more memorable.

-From coastal walks to secret beaches and delightful eateries to inspiring art galleries, I wanted to give you a taste of 'Sydney Life' beyond the obvious tourist spots from a true Sydney-sider.
+From coastal walks to secret beaches, delightful eateries and inspiring art galleries, I wanted to give you a taste of 'Sydney Life' beyond the obvious tourist spots from a local.

-For a dining experience right on the beach, head to 'The Pantry,' a little restaurant right on Manly Beach.
+For a dining experience on the beach, head to 'The Pantry,' a little restaurant right on Manly Beach.
 Request a window seat to savour breathtaking views while indulging in delicious meal.
-This local secret is highly recommended for a memorable moment in Manly.
+This local secret is highly recommended for a memorable ocean side meal.

-Alternatively, catch a ferry from Circular Quay to Watsons Bay, a charming harbour suburb with a relaxed atmosphere.
+Alternatively, catch a ferry from Circular Quay to Watsons Bay, a beautiful harbour suburb with a relaxed atmosphere.
 The Watsons Bay Hotel offers a perfect setting for a sunny day lunch or twilight meal.
-Enjoy a delightful meal while overlooking the sparkling waters.
+Enjoy a delicious meal while overlooking the sparkling waters.

 After your meal, treat your taste buds to my vote for the finest ice cream in Australia at nearby Gelatissimo.
 It promises a sweet indulgence, making it a must-visit spot.

-Don't forget to cross the road and visit The Gap Lookout for the cliffs and mesmerising ocean views.
+Don't forget to go up the hill and across the road to visit The Gap Lookout to the south head of Sydney harbour for mesmerising ocean views.
 A leisurely wander along this coastal gem is a perfect way to soak in the beauty of Sydney's coast line.

-For those seeking a coastal walk, the Bondi Beach to Bronte Beach coastal walk is a must.
+For those seeking a coastal walk, the Bondi to Coogee coastal walk is a must.
 Along the way, marvel at the beauty of Icebergs, home to one of the most beautiful pools in Sydney.
 This iconic spot is also home to Icebergs Dining Room an excellent choice for lunch or dinner with a view.
+I would suggest going early as it can get very hot.
+Be sure to take water and a hat.

 Continue your walk, and you'll pass Tamarara a beach for the Sydney elite and as you follow the walk you will reach Bronte Beach, where numerous cafes await.
 Early morning is the best time for the walk, as the midday sun can be quite intense.
 Dive into the refreshing waters of the ocean pool at Bronte Beach for a perfect cool-down.
 Always practice safe swimming by staying between the flags at the beach - there's a strong rip at Bronte so another option is 'the boogie hole' at the south end for a dip.
 It's a fave for the locals.